 The first temporary home where day old chicks will live until they are six weeks old is called a brooder.
 A brooder can be created from practically anything as long as you keep your baby chicks safe and draft free.
 From rubbermaid tubs, cardboard boxes, metal feed troughs or even prefabbed brooders, the possibilities are endless.
 If you only order a few chicks, you can start out with a smaller brooder and increase the brooder’s size as they grow.
 This chick brooder DIY project is super simple.
 The brooder should include a heat source, a feeder filled with chick feed, a waterer with marbles added for safety, and fresh kiln dried pine shavings.

 Winter is almost here.
 In some areas of the country, snow has already begun to fall.
 I already am craving warmer weather and I bet my flock is too!
-During the winter, I try to keep them busy, happy and preoccupied.
-They can easily get bored, especially with a few feet of snow on the ground.
+During the winter, I try to keep them busy, happy and preoccupied with winter boredom busters.
+Chickens can easily get bored, especially with a few feet of snow on the ground.
 Unless I shovel out extensive pathways, they refrain from wandering.
 Bored chickens can easily get into mischief such as egg eating and feather picking.

 Today I thought that I’d share another peek at the chicken coop.
 The landscaping is beginning to fill in and the edible chicken garden is a very popular place.
 I picked up two plastic garden stools from Home Goods that the kids enjoy sitting on both inside and outside of the chicken run.
 Wood chips fill in the garden path ways.
 I find they are much easier to rake back into place after the chickens scratch around in them.